guidoasbun/chat-sec-1/README.md

-# Chat-Sec-1: Secure Chat Application
+# Chat-Sec: Secure Chat Application

 A secure chat application that enables users to communicate with end-to-end encryption and digital signatures.